nkamatam/Exams/AWS CDA - Other AWS Services.md

 * Standard Queues:
 	* Unlimited number of transactions per second.
 They guarentee that the message is delivered at least once.
 However, occasionally (because of the highly-distributed architecture that allow high throughput), _more than one copy_ of a message might be delivered out of order.
 Standard queues provide **best-effort ordering** which ensured that messages are **generally delivered** in the same order as thet are sent.
 * FIFI Queues:
 	* The FIFO queue complements the standard queue.
-The most important features of this queue type are FIFO delivery and exactly once processing: The order in which messages are sent and recieved is strictly preserved and a message is delivered once and remains availabe until consumer procesess and deletes it; duplicates are not introduced into the queue.
+The most important features of this queue type are FIFO delivery and exactly once processing: The order in which messages are sent and recieved is strictly preserved and a message is delivered once and remains available until consumer procesess and deletes it; duplicates are not introduced into the queue.
 FIFO queues also suport message groups that allow multiple ordered message groups within a single queue.
 FIFO queues are limited to 300 transactions per second(TPS), but have all the capabilities of standard queues.
 	*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4MzkzNjU2LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbLTE4Mjk5NzYzNTIsMjA4MzkzNjU2LDczMD
+k5ODExNl19
 -->